Global

 Core Performance Advantages

 Under high surge current conditions, the device maintains stable clamping capability, reducing the energy absorption burden on downstream circuits and lowering the probability of system reset or abnormal shutdown.
-Compared to traditional TVS solutions, this device achieves a better balance between dynamic response and actual protection effectiveness.
+Compared to conventional TVS solutions, this device achieves a better balance between dynamic response and actual protection effectiveness.

 System Design and Application Recommendations